EllinikosKafes/Network-Stuff/README.md

 ## arp_spoof_detection

 Arp spoof detection detects (obviously) if you are being given a false Gateway MAC address , by checking your ARP table .
-If you are in fact being attacked by arp_spoofing , the script will try to give the gateway/router your valid credentials (your ip and mac address) with a makeshift ARP reply and also request from your gateway/router its corect MAC address with a makeshift ARP request .
+If you are in fact being attacked by arp_spoofing , the script will try to give the gateway/router your valid credentials (your ip and mac address) with a makeshift ARP reply and also request its correct MAC address with a makeshift ARP request .

 <br>